SigMaNet: One Laplacian to Rule Them All: Our proposal: the and

-In this section, we extend the theory underlying spectral networks by introducing the {\em \signumlaplacian} matrix, a positive semidefinite Hermitian matrix that well captures the directional as well as the weight information of any directed graph with weights unrestricted in sign nor magnitude.
+In this section, we extend the theory underlying spectral GCNs by introducing the {\em \signumlaplacian} matrix, a positive semidefinite Hermitian matrix that well captures the directional as well as the weight information of any directed graph with weights unrestricted in sign nor magnitude without suffering from the two drawbacks we outlined before.

 We introduce the following Hermitian matrix, which we refer to as the {\em \signumlaplacian{}}: